 Smart TV function makes this a versatile monitor.
 The 4K resolution delivers crisp images and the 60Hz refresh rate gets the job done.
-The compact design allows it to fit in most spaces and the built-in speakers are help reduce the need for external, space-hogging boxes.
+The compact design allows it to fit in most spaces and the built-in speakers help reduce the need for external, space-hogging boxes.
 4K UHD, HDMI, and USB-C.

 Not the best for gaming.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Samsung has been a fierce competitor in the computer monitor lineup for years.
 Many users find their models to be fast, vivid, and versatile enough for general use or heavy gaming.

 To navigate the product line, it helps to have an idea of your budget and intended computer use.
 Consider whether you need a monitor that can deliver high resolution, a fast refresh rate, and dynamic colors.
 If not, or if your budget is limited, you can find an affordable basic monitor.